pksunkara/cargo-workspaces/README.md

 OPTIONS:
-    -a, --all                         Show private crates that are normally hidden --force <pattern>             Always include targeted crates matched by glob even when there are no changes -h, --help                        Print help information
+    -a, --all                         Show private crates that are normally hidden --error-on-empty              Return non-zero exit code if no changes detected --force <pattern>             Always include targeted crates matched by glob even when there are no changes -h, --help                        Print help information
         --ignore-changes <pattern>    Ignore changes in files matched by glob